-Adrienne Blocker, Secretary.
+Adrienne Blocker, Treasurer.
 A long-term member of the Board, Adrienne has served as co-Regional Coordinator in High Point and as a frequent judge at other regional sites.
 She is a Litigation Attorney at DeMayo Law Offices, LLP.
 Find out more at demayolaw.com/adrienne-blocker.

 Brad Bannon.
 A national champion “mocker” in high school and Past President of NCAJ, Brad is now an attorney with Patterson Harkavy LLP.
 Brad’s practice areas include criminal defense and civil rights.
 For more information, visit pathlaw.com/attorneys/bradley-j-bannon.

 Drew Haywood.
 Drew practices law at The Law Office of Drew Haywood in Durham, NC.
 He grew up in Asheboro, North Carolina, and attended the University of North Carolina at Chapel Hill where he was the recipient of the prestigious Morehead-Cain Scholarship Award.
 At UNC, he served as the Undergraduate Student Attorney General.
 Drew attended law school at Emory University, in Atlanta, where he was a member of Law Journal as well as a participant in the Trial Techniques Program.
 His interest in the law began when he was a participant in the NC Mock Trial Program in high school.
 He was a member of the first-ever Mock Trial team at Asheboro High School, and won a state championship, advancing to nationals under coaches Steve Schmidly and Andy McVey.
 He also serves as NCMTP Regional Coordinator.